dotel/algorithms/README.md

   <li>Implement a data type to represent a set of points in a unit square to support efficient nearest neighbor and range search(finding all of the points contained in a query rectangle)</li>
 </ol>

-<h2> Please go and take Princeton Algorithms course if you think the problems above are cool.</h2>
+<em> Please go and take Princeton Algorithms course if you think the problems above are cool.</em>